huaweicloud/terraform-provider-huaweicloud/docs/data-sources/dcs_maintainwindow.md

 # huaweicloud_dcs_maintainwindow

-Use this data source to get the ID of an available Huaweicloud dcs maintainwindow.
+Use this data source to get the ID of an available DCS maintainwindow.

 ## Example Usage